chansrinivas/Pixelating-Pollution/README.md

   + [d3 Scale Chromatic](https://github.com/d3/d3-scale-chromatic)

 ## Interaction
-+ Hover over the correlation matrix to highlight the corresponding row and column of each nutrition type.
++ Hover over the map to see the AQI value and the county name.
-+ Hover over the pie charts to see the quantity of caffeine, cholesterol, and sodium.
++ Hover over the lines in the line chart to see the year and hover over the dots to see the AQI Value and the month.
+You can also filter the years by clicking on the legend.
-+ In the small multiples bar chart wait for `0.5s` before hovering over the next bar.
++ Hover over the heatmap to see the AQI values.
-+ On reaching the lollipop chart, scroll down on the iframe to reach Grande and Venti and can be scrolled up again.
++ Hover over the bar chart to see the AQI values and use the checkboxes to remove cities or add them.